 When you switch to minimalist shoes, it’s likely that you’ll start to notice improved posture when you stand or walk, as well as reduced pain in the back, knees, and hips.

 Interested in learning more about this topic?
-Read How to Improve Your Posture at Home
+Read Tips on Improving Your Posture at Home